OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrades_governance.md

 ![](https://lh5.googleusercontent.com/CqtaZkTZqJ_jT9vdQdPj-CNj304InYItfIBi5LnWrnsySGNOpN0HVu9DFIZbE1TpIq20ZN-3bAB1fNhFQiD_fTKqoLFyzQR7bLmmyfMJZABQMYMOnOzfTrsAkk_sgxeEQTriSJAB)

-Once inside your ZeppelinOS project, let's suppose we have an arbitrary contract called `MyContract`.
+Once inside your OpenZeppelin SDK project, let's suppose we have an arbitrary contract called `MyContract`.
 Now let's see how we can create an upgradeable instance of it being handled by a multisig wallet.
 In order to do that, we will need first to register this contract, push it to the network and create a new upgradeable instance of it as we explained in the previous sections: